ca-carr/hackathon-EXE25/p2p-relay/DEPLOYMENT_GUIDE.md

      - Keep this key safe.
 DO NOT SHARE IT.
 You'll need it to access your instance

 4. **Configure the security group**
+   - Click to expand the security group settings
    - Create a new security group named `p2p-relay-sg`
    - Add the following inbound rules:
      - SSH (Port 22): Source = Your IP or 0.0.0.0/0 (anywhere)